Sunday, May 26, 2013

 Joy Riding the Grottoes

 So now we’re busy at cleaning up chores, doing a few minor repairs and monitoring the last of the bow-thruster installation tasks.
 Any wonder we’re still driving a 12 year old Larry Astra….
-This said the Cap’n is the end of upgrades - maintenance only from now on.
+This said the Cap’n is at the end of upgrades - maintenance only from now on.
 Sure.

 On Saturday, the sun came out and those devilish Nortada winds abated – well, for a few hours at least.
 The Cap’n and Mate downed tools and went to explore the local farmer’s market (snails, bunnies, guinea pigs not to mention ducks and plenty of chickens).
 There’s also plenty of fresh local fruit and vege and someone always seems to be running a fundraising table laden with exotic cakes and slices.